 What do you think of the list?
 Have you got ideas for books we should read and add to complete our list of the best cycling books ever?
 Please leave your comment in the comments section at the end of the article (here)!

 Note: this page contains affiliate links and as an Amazon Associate we earn from qualifying purchases.
 Our disclosure policy has more info.
-Rest assured, all the books in this guide are only here because we own them ourselves and would recommend them to a friend.
+Rest assured, all the books in this article are only here because we would recommend them to a friend.

 Best cycling autobiographies/ biographies

 These books delve into the characters behind cycling.
 Our selection reflects our love for cycling’s history and heritage.
-We've read many of the biographies/autobiographies from recent times, but for us they just don't seem to compare.
+We've read many of the biographies/autobiographies from recent times, but for us many of them don't seem to compare.
 What do you think?
-If you’ve got some suggestions for us for the best cycling biographies/autobiographies for cyclists from the modern era, please share them in the comments below!
+If you’ve got some suggestions for us for the best cycling biographies/autobiographies for cyclists, please share them in the comments below!

 1. Magic Spanner - Carlton Kirby